 As attendees & facilitators, we’ve had:

-Workshops are hosted by YCA Teaching Artist and Education Associate, Robin Reid Drake and are led by different facilitators; check our calendar for further info.
+Workshops are hosted by YCA’s Education Manager, Robin Reid Drake and are led by different facilitators; check our calendar for further info.

-Join us for bimonthly sessions curated for EDUCATORS to come sharpen your tools on arts education, creative writing curriculum and much more.
+Join us for monthly sessions curated by & for EDUCATORS.
+Come sharpen your tools on arts education, creative writing curriculum and much more.
 PD credit is now available.
-Join us, or for further information contact robinreid@youngchicagoauthors.org.
+Contact robinreid@youngchicagoauthors.org with your questions or requests for further information.

 Previous Facilitators: